 2000 On the 25th anniversary of Ntozake Shange's for colored girls who have considered suicide/when the rainbow is enuf, Tony-winning choreographer George Faison (The Wiz) mounts a version of the play at the American Place Theatre in New York.
 Carol Jean Lewis, Eleanor McCoy, Lizan Mitchell, Novella Nelson, J. Ieasha Prime, Katharine J. Smith, and Jackee star as the women representative of seven colors.

-2002 Hugh Jackman and Audra McDonald headline an all-star concert of Richard Rodgers and Oscar Hammerstein II's Carousel at New York's Carnegie Hall.
+2002 Hugh Jackman and Audra McDonald headline a concert of Richard Rodgers and Oscar Hammerstein II's Carousel at New York's Carnegie Hall.
 Jackman plays Billy Bigelow and McDonald plays Julie Jordan in the one-night-only event that benefits the famed music hall.
 Also on stage: Jason Danieley as Enoch Snow, Judy Kaye as Nettie Fowler, Lauren Ward as Carrie Pipperidge, Blythe Danner as Mrs. Mullin, Philip Bosco as the Starkeeper, Norbert Leo Butz as Jigger Craigin, and original Carousel star John Raitt as narrator.

 2002 Tom Mallow, legendary booker and producer of national tours, dies at age 72.
 Time magazine dubs him "King of the Road."

 2011 The American premiere of Through a Glass Darkly, Jenny Worton's adaptation of Ingmar Bergman's Oscar-winning film, opens Off-Broadway at New York Theatre Workshop.
 Produced by Atlantic Theater Company, the drama about a woman newly released from an asylum stars Carey Mulligan, Chris Sarandon, Jason Butler Harner, and Ben Rosenfield.